madelinefruin/Tutorial/TEMPLATE.md

 - `battPercent` calculates the battery's percentage
 - `delay(10000)` pauses the loop for 10 seconds

-Overall this function should provide us with real-time battery status
+Overall this function should provide us with real-time battery status.
 ## Final Circuit Image

 <img src="Final_circuit_Image.jpg" alt="Photo of real-life completed circuit"> </img>

-Circuit setup should look like the image above
+Circuit setup should look similar to the image above.

 ### Arduino Ouput

 <img src="Arduino_output.png" alt="Sample Output"> </img>

-Your Arduino output should print this several times(your voltage percentage may differ depending on battery).
+Your Arduino output should print this several times (your voltage percentage may differ depending on battery).
 ### Analysis

 The example uses an ESP32 and a voltage divider to measure a battery's state of charge.
 This circuit demostrates the core concepts like ADC functionality and Arduino coding.
 The voltage divder lowers the battery voltage(3.7V to 1.85V) to a safe level for the ESP32 to read.
 Once the circuit is connected on the breadboard and linked to the ESP32, the Arduino code will adjust for the voltage scaling to calculate and provide an ouput of both the actual voltage and charge percentage.
 You can see how this employs the concepts of circuit design and programming with the readBatteryVoltage function by converting ADC readings into functional voltage data.
 The serial monitor should output real-time voltage and it helps validate the system's accuracy.